static-frame/static-frame/doc/source/articles/guard.md

 def process0(v: int, q: bool) -> list[float]: ...
 ```

 When used with a type checker like `mypy`, code that violates the specifications of the type annotations will raise an error during static analysis (shown as comments, below).
-For example, providing an integer when a bool is required is an error:
+For example, providing an integer when a Boolean is required is an error:

 ```python
 x = process0(v=5, q=20)